ValidateFin

 IBAN13 min readBy Eliel Nicaise

-IBAN Format by Country: Complete Reference Guide for All 36 SEPA Countries
+IBAN Format by Country: All 36 SEPA Countries

-A complete reference table of IBAN formats for all 36 SEPA countries and beyond: country codes, lengths, structure, example IBANs, and mod-97 validation.
-Essential for finance professionals and developers working with European payments.
+IBAN formats for all 36 SEPA countries: country codes, lengths, structure, example IBANs and mod-97 validation.
+A reference for finance teams and developers.

 What is IBAN and Why Does the Format Vary by Country?

 IBAN (International Bank Account Number) is an international standard (ISO 13616) for identifying bank accounts across national borders.
 It consists of a 2-letter country code, 2 check digits, and a country-specific BBAN (Basic Bank Account Number) of varying length.
-The total IBAN length varies from 15 characters (Norway) to 34 characters (Malta) depending on the country's BBAN structure.
+The total IBAN length varies from 15 characters (Norway) to 31 characters (Malta) depending on the country's BBAN structure; ISO 13616 permits a maximum of 34 characters.

-The check digits (positions 3-4) are calculated using the mod-97 algorithm: the entire IBAN is rearranged (BBAN + country code + check digits replaced by 00), converted to a numeric string, and divided by 97.
-A valid IBAN yields a remainder of 1.
+The check digits (positions 3-4) let you validate an IBAN with the mod-97 algorithm (ISO 7064): move the 4-character country code and check digits to the end of the string, convert letters to numbers (A=10 ...
+Z=35), and take the result modulo 97 - a valid IBAN yields a remainder of 1.
+(The check digits themselves are generated by placing 00 in their position and computing 98 minus the remainder.)
 This checksum catches the majority of data entry errors including transposed digits and wrong country codes.

 IBAN is mandatory for all SEPA credit transfers and direct debits.
 The 36 SEPA member countries (27 EU members plus Norway, Iceland, Liechtenstein, Switzerland, UK, Monaco, San Marino, Andorra, Vatican) all use IBAN.
 Many non-SEPA countries (Middle East, North Africa, Caribbean) have also adopted IBAN for international payment routing.